Scientific American Guest Blog

 Teaching: I am on sabbatical this year (Fall 2016 and Spring 2017).
 I will be teaching CS289 in Fall 2017.

-Office Hours: (By appointment during sabbatical) If you are a member of Harvard WICS/GIIM, or working on science culture issues, or would just like to meet to talk about being a women academic or technologist, feel free to send me email and we can set up a time. (note: I do not check email over the weekend)
+Office Hours: By appointment only during sabbatical.
+If you are a member of Harvard WICS/GIIM, or working on science culture issues, or would just like to meet to talk about being a women academic or technologist, feel free to send me email and we can set up a time. (note: I do not check email over the weekend)

 33 Oxford Street, room 235 (Maxwell-Dworkin Bldg), Cambridge MA 02138.